Quick History of Collagen Types (and why Roman Numerals?)

 Is collagen, in any amount, awesome?

-Will supplementing your diet with just one or two types of collagen (like a Grass-fed Beef Collagen that typically offers Type 1 & Type III) provide awesome benefits?
+Will adding collagen to your diet with just one or two types of collagen, like a grass-fed beef collagen that typically offers Type 1 & Type III, provide awesome benefits?

 Why is that?

 We believe in eating the entire collagen alphabet – just like we encourage eating the entire vegetable alphabet.

 Would you eat just broccoli all day every day without touching another veggie (that’s sourced differently, offers other nutrients, and your body uses differently)?
 Probably not.

 Like we mentioned above, the body is made up of at least 16 types of collagen.
 Science will probably discover more.

 Can you get replenish your body with foods with collagen in them?
 Of course!
 We actually recommend getting your nutrition from food first, then supplement.
 If you are going to supplement, there are benefits of choosing a multi collagen with multiple sources (cows, chickens, fish, eggshell membrane).

 “There is reason to believe a multi collagen offers benefits over a non-multi collagen (single source) because the benefits of collagen appear to come from a handful of 2 and 3 amino acid sequence combinations”, says Dr. Cate.
 “Each of which may confer unique benefits and may be present in different amounts in different types of collagen”.